clayrisser/prisma-generator-nestjs-dto/README.md

 This is a fork of [@vegardit/prisma-generator-nestjs-dto](https://github.com/vegardit/prisma-generator-nestjs-dto) and adds support to enhance fields with additional schema information, e.g., description to generate a `@ApiProperty()` decorator.
 See [Schema Object annotations](#schema-object-annotations).
-Additional flags `flatResourceStructure` and `noDependencies` control the output format.
+Additional flags `flatResourceStructure`, `noDependencies`, and `outputType` control the output format.

 ### ToDo